QEDK/the-road-not-taken/README.md

 ![The Road Not Taken](https://i.imgur.com/EvEsjr9.png)

-> Two roads diverged in a wood, and I—
+> Two roads diverged in a wood, and I— <br>

-> I took the one less traveled by,
+I took the one less traveled by, <br>

-> And that has made all the difference.
+And that has made all the difference.

 Inspired by Robert Frost's masterpiece, here's **The Road Not Taken**, a situational dilemma simulator. 🎲 🔮